iobroker-community-adapters/ioBroker.solarlog/README.md

 Install adapter, create instance.
 Set Solarlog - IP-adress (192.XXX.X.XXX), port (optional) and polling - intervall (in millilseconds)

-Check if all inverter - data is collectet. !!
+Check if all inverter - data is collected. !!
 The user-password in solarlog has to be deactivated for this option!!
 Achtung: Damit die Abfrage der Unterzaehler funktioniert, muss das Benutzerpasswort im Solarlog deaktiviert sein

 Tested on:
 Solarlog 200PM+ / 300PM+ / 500 / 1200Meter

 ## Changelog

+### 0.1.3

+-   Core Files/Testing Update and introduce adapter-core

 ### 0.1.2

 -   Inverter/meter - detecion optimized

 ### 0.1.1

 -   support for compact mode

 ### 0.1.0

 -   optional port declaration, readme updated

 ### 0.0.9

 -   another bugfix daysum - function

 ### 0.0.8

 -   bugfix daysum - function

 ### 0.0.7

 -   import of daily sum of production/consumption per inverter/meter in Wh
 -   info connection state fixed

 ### 0.0.6

 -   optimized evaluation of number of inverters/meters to import

 ### 0.0.5

 -   better readme
 -   correct labes in config-dialogue

 Planned for next version: reading solarlog smart energy settings and states

 ### 0.0.4

 -   Inverter-import optional
 -   Error - logs refer to functions
 -   better readme

 Planned for next version: reading solarlog smart energy settings and states

 ### 0.0.3

 New functions added!

 -   reads all defined inverters/meters
 -   sets objects named as in solarlog
 -   gets values (current production/consumption) and states for each inverter

 Planned for next version: reading solarlog smart energy settings and states

 ### 0.0.2 First running version

 Defined objects:

 -   Time last data sync
 -   Installed generator power
 -   Total output PAC from all of the inverters and meters in inverter mode.
 -   Total output PAC from all of the inverters
 -   Average voltage UAC from the inverter
 -   Average voltage UDC from the inverter
 -   Total yield for the day from all of the inverters
 -   Total yield for the previous day from all of the inverters
 -   Total yield for the month from all of the inverters
 -   Total yield for the year from all of the inverters
 -   Total yield from all of the inverters
 -   Current total consumption PAC from all of the consumption meters
 -   Total consumption from all of the consumption meters
 -   Total consumption for the previous day; all of the consumption meters
 -   Total consumption for the month; all of the consumption meters
 -   Total consumption for the year; all of the consumption meters
 -   Accumulated total consumption, all Consumption meter

 Planned Objects:

 -   Description/Yield/Consuption of all connected inverters and meters

 ## License

 The MIT License (MIT)

 Copyright (c) 2018 forelleblau marceladam@gmx.ch